infatuAI/tus-storage-s3/README.md

 s3:PutObject
 ```

-Tus.Storage.S3 uses the ExAWS package, so you'll need to add valid AWS keys to its config.
+Furthermore, this uses the ExAWS package, so you'll need to add valid AWS keys to its config.

 ```elixir
 config :ex_aws,